akulnurislam/easy_admob_ads_flutter/example/README.md

-# Example project with easy_admob_ads_flutter package
+# Example project using easy_admob_ads_flutter package

-A new Flutter project.
+A demo Flutter app showcasing all AdMob ad formats using the easy_admob_ads_flutter package.